 - New flashes of light (like camera flashes or lightning streaks)

-- A dark curtain or shadow in your peripheral vision
+- A dark curtain or shadow over part of your vision

-Floaters can be common, but new or sudden ones (especially with flashes) deserve prompt evaluation by an eye doctor to rule out a retinal tear or detachment.
+Floaters can be common, but new or sudden ones (especially if you also notice flashes of light) need to be evaluated right away.
+They can be signs of more serious issues like a retinal tear or detachment.

 Watch for patterns like: